sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/Pair Programming Log.md

 - AutoGen with Gemini: Runnable with a simple example.
 Author: Liang Zhang and Sunil Khadka: https://colab.research.google.com/drive/1P9FXjOThefx_gVTsnxzra3cz5rDJ89n6?usp=sharing
 - AutoGen with Gemini: Other resources: https://github.com/microsoft/autogen/blob/7265ef1a3fb194e1d3d7345e47e4dc9a30ecd6fd/notebook/agentchat_gemini.ipynb

+**Liang's Notes on Test 2**
+Placeholder 1: ["Weather Information","Building Stock GIS Information","Occupant Behavior","Building Characteristics",""Macroscopic energy data,"Microscopic energy data","Comprehensive Data Lake"]
+Placeholder 2: ["Residential building", "commercial building", "industrial building"] Placeholder 3: ["in the year 2015", "in the year 2012", ..., "in Arizona", "in Pennsylvania", ... ]
+Prompt: I want to know about [Placeholder 1] in the type of building of [placeholder 2] in [Placeholder 3], generate a list of the relevant open data name
+This prompt should be fed into RAG not just LLM.

 **4. April 10, 2024**
 ![unnamed](https://github.com/sunilkhadka139/LLM_Powered_AI_Framework_For_Semantic_Energy_Data_Search/assets/33605314/c2b84ba2-0326-4cdb-9bfb-9405ccb5f8b6)
 *Revision: "Copy-paste the code" should be "Copy-Paste the Prompt"